Josesx506/Odin_Project_FS/03_Javascript/CS_Concepts/02-Trees.md

 - In-order - <left_node><`root_node`><right_node>
 - Post-order - <left_node><right_node><`root_node`>

+>[!Note]
->!Note - The position of the root-node diagonally decreases from left to right as you access the nodes from pre-order -> in-order -> post-order.
+> The position of the root-node diagonally decreases from left to right as you access the nodes from pre-order -> in-order -> post-order.
 In-order traversal of a binary-search-tree gives a sorted list.

 Breadth First Search can only be traversed from left to right in a pattern known as Level-order traversal.
 This uses a queue or array to append and pop items respectively from the tree.